ManjeetJr/island_map_mobile_version/README.md

 ---
 ### Contact
-For any questions or collaboration, reach out via [your contact email or link].
+For any questions or collaboration, reach out via [manjeetdhiman2611@gmail.com].